 That would seem to be the maximum loan amount for most borrowers and likely isn’t enough to purchase a good-size home in most parts of the country.

-So, to stay competitive and ensure veterans across the country have access to homeownership, the VA started to link its guaranty amounts with the conforming loan limit for conventional financing, which is $484,350, thereby creating a second layer of entitlement.
+So, to stay competitive and ensure Veterans across the country have access to homeownership, the VA started to link its guaranty amounts with the conforming loan limit for conventional financing, which for most counties is currently $647,200, thereby creating a second layer of entitlement.

 Remember, the VA promises to cover a quarter of the loan amount in most cases.

 It's important to understand that there's no maximum amount on a VA loan.
-You can get as much as the lender is willing to give you.
-But the VA only extends its guaranty so far.
+You can get as much as the lender is willing to give you without the need for a down payment, provided you qualify and have your full VA loan entitlement.

-Some of the country's most expensive areas have loan limits that exceed the conforming level of $484,350.
+Some of the country's most expensive areas have loan limits that exceed the conforming loan limit.
 Think parts of California, New York, Virginia, Hawaii and a handful of other states.
-In these places even $484,350 may not be enough to ensure a VA borrower can compete in the market.

-The VA has higher loan limits in those high-cost counties that can range up to $726,525.
-In those cases, the VA limits its guaranty to whichever is less:
+The VA has higher loan limits in those high-cost counties that can range up to $970,800.

 The concept of secondary entitlement is what allows qualified veterans to have two VA loans in play at the same time.